Pool of Radiance: Reception

+Jim Trunzo reviewed Pool of Radiance in White Wolf #16 (June/July, 1989), rating it a 4 out of 5 and stated that "Overall, Pool of Radiance must be termed a success.
+It is beautiful to look at, true to its AD&D roots, boasts features like automapping and excellent documentation, and has a strong theme to motivate gamers."

 Three reviewers for Computer Gaming World had conflicting reactions.
 Ken St. Andre—designer of the Tunnels & Trolls RPG—approved of the game despite his dislike of the D&D system, praising the art, the mixture of combat and puzzles, and surprises.
 He concluded as "take it from a 'rival' designer, Pool of Radiance has my recommendation for every computer fantasy role-playing gamer".
 Tracie Forman Hicks, however, opined that over-faithful use of the D&D system left it behind others like Ultima and Wizardry.
 She also disliked the game's puzzles and lengthy combat sequences.
 Scorpia also disliked the amount of fighting in a game she otherwise described as a "well-designed slicer/dicer", concluding that "patience (possibly of Job) [is] required to get through this one".
 Shay Addams from Compute! stated that experienced role-playing gamers "won't find anything new here", but recommended it to those who "love dungeons, dragons, and drama".
-In their March 1989 "The Role of Computers" column in Dragon magazine #143, Hartley, Patricia, and Kirk Lesser (often called "The Lessers") gave Pool of Radiance a three-page review.
-The reviewers praised Pool of Radiance as "the first offering that truly follows AD&D game rules", calling it a "great fantasy role-playing game" that "falls into the must-buy category for avid AD&D game players".
-The reviewers advised readers to "rush out to your local dealer and buy Pool Of Radiance".
-They considered it SSI's flagship product, speculating that it would "undoubtedly bring thousands of computer enthusiasts into the adventure-filled worlds of TSR".
-The Dragon reviewers criticized the "notoriously slow" technology of the C64/128 system but added that the C64/128 version would become nearly unplayable without a software-based fastloader utility which Strategic Simulations integrated into the game.
-Conversely, the reviewers felt that the DOS version was extremely fast, so much so that they had to slow the game operation down in order to read all the on-screen messages.
-They found that the DOS version played at twice the speed of the C64/128 version when using the Enhanced Graphics Adapter (EGA) graphics mode.
+In their March 1989 "The Role of Computers" column in Dragon magazine #143, Hartley, Patricia, and Kirk Lesser gave Pool of Radiance a three-page review.
+They praised it as "the first offering that truly follows AD&D game rules" and advised readers to "rush out to your local dealer and buy Pool Of Radiance", considering it SSI's flagship product and speculating that it would "undoubtedly bring thousands of computer enthusiasts into the adventure-filled worlds of TSR".
+The Lessers stated that the Commodore version would be nearly unplayable without the built-in SSI fast loader; conversely, they found that the DOS version was so fast—twice the speed of the Commodore version when using EGA graphics—that the Lessers had to slow the computer to read all the on-screen messages.